-If you are interested in fostering, please fill out our foster application form.
+If you live in or near Antigua and are interested in fostering, please fill out our local Antigua foster application form.
 This helps us match you with a dog that works for you, your lifestyle, work hours, and training abilities.

 Fostering can be for a weekend, giving a dog a welcome vacation from the rescue and you a companion to go adventuring with or just cuddle on the sofa, it can be short-term (puppies and final polishing) or it can be permanent, if you are able to take in one of our sanctuary dogs and give it a loving home.
 In this case, Unidos para los Animales would continue to pay for the animal’s medical care for life if our financial help is needed.

 Some people become “foster failures”, falling so deeply in love with the animal they are caring for that they can’t give them up in adoption.
 While this can happen, we encourage foster families to allow us to place the animal they have so lovingly cared for, so that we can give you another animal in need.
 Fostering saves so many lives.
 It may well be the most important job of all in rescuing an animal.